irtzmalik/Employee-Tracker/README.md

  This is an employee tracker to keep track of you all employees.
 This application can add employee, department & role.
 Similarly it can delete employee, department & role.
 It can update role as well.
 You can also view total budget of all departments in it.
 You can view all employes, department, role by name & view everything of employee, department & role.

 ## Installation
-Git clone the repo on your local computer and run app.js in Git bash shell
+Git clone the repo on your local computer and run app.js in Git bash shell.
+Use the username & password in "app.js" to connect to database.
+In MySQL Workbench use schema.sql to create table & seeds.sql to populate data.

 ## Usage